-Chris Pfau is finished his first season as Valpo's top assistant coach in 2017.
+Chris Pfau is back for his second season as Valpo's top assistant coach in 2018.
 He came to the Crusaders after spending the previous six seasons guiding the University of Houston women’s soccer program.
 Pfau was also the head women’s coach at Akron (2008-12) and Evansville (2005-06) before taking over at Houston.

 “I’ve known Chris for the better part of 25 years,” Avery said.
 “He’s a longtime friend.
 He’s been one of my closest coaching confidants.
 He’s someone I’ve always talked to over the years about soccer, coaching, life and family.
 When I had the opportunity to bring him on staff, it was something I couldn’t pass up.”